 Safety Level Stock Calculation

-One of the best examples of this is of Amazon FBA - If you are using FBA (Fulfillment by Amazon) for stocking & shipping, the FBA services provided by Amazon will dramatically simplify your life by fulfilling your orders on your behalf.
+One of the best examples of this is Amazon FBA - If you are using FBA (Fulfillment by Amazon) for stocking and shipping, the service simplifies things by fulfilling orders on your behalf.

-Amazon FBA ( Fulfillment By Amazon ), you can ship your orders in the most optimal way as you can calculate the shipping cost real time from various sources and choose the most cost-effective shipping service.
+Using Amazon FBA, you can calculate the shipping costs in real-time from various sources and choose the most cost-effective service.

-7. Track the loopholes in your order management process
+7. Find the gaps in your order management process

 Gaining visibility in the order fulfillment process is the most important aspect of a successful order delivery model.
-However, if the fulfillment process ( order the delivery process ) is not streamlined, businesses either end up sending wrong orders to the customer or miss out the delivery.
+If the fulfillment process is not streamlined, businesses end up sending the wrong order, or customers miss out on the delivery entirely.

 8. Sell your brand via storytelling

-Enough of the sales emails, blog post, and other marketing content.
-Starts telling your brand story in a way that will resonate with your customers and make them want to always buy from your brand willingly.
+Enough with the sales emails, blog posts, and other marketing content.
+Start telling your brand story in a way that resonates with your customers, leaving them wanting to buy.

-Customers hate being sold to.
-But educating and engaging them with the information they are looking for, will cause them to be consistent with your brand, keep your brand fresh in their memory, and they’ll become brand advocates.
-That’s what you want.
+Customers don’t like being sold to, but engaging them with the information they are looking for, and is consistent with your brand, will keep your brand fresh in their mind, turning them into brand advocates.

-The best example of a brand that got so famous via storytelling is Jewelry brand Dannijo.
-It was founded by sisters Danielle and Jodie Snyder in 2008.
-They believed that trustworthy storytelling is the key to create a successful brand.
-The brand sells products like jewelry, shoes, and handbags.
-The sisters use Instagram to display snaps of their own lives, along with lifestyle pictures of their products and photos of celebrities or beautiful non-celebrities wearing them.
+A good example of a storytelling business is the jewelry brand Dannijo, founded by sisters Danielle and Jodie Snyder in 2008.
+They believe trustworthy storytelling is the key to creating a successful brand.
+The sisters use Instagram to display snaps of their own lives, along with lifestyle pictures including their products, and photos of celebrities or models wearing them.